Archie Gray: Leeds United

 Born in Durham, Gray joined Leeds United at under-9 level.
 He progressed rapidly through the academy, and an agreement had to be met between Leeds United and Gray's school, the St John Fisher Catholic High School in Harrogate, for Gray to miss classes in order to train with the first team, at the request of then-manager Marcelo Bielsa.

 On 18 December 2021, aged 15, Gray was named on the bench for a Premier League game against Arsenal.
 Had he featured, he would have broken the record for Leeds United's youngest player, set in 1962 by Peter Lorimer.
 He made the bench a further five times in the 2021–22 season, but did not feature.

-He signed a two-year scholarship deal with Leeds United in September 2022.
+Gray signed a two-year scholarship deal with Leeds United in September 2022.

 On 6 August 2023, Gray made his Leeds United and senior debut in the opening game of the 2023–24 EFL Championship season against Cardiff City at Elland Road.
 Gray appeared 52 times in all competitions as Leeds lost in the playoff final to Southampton.
 In April 2024, he was awarded the EFL Championship Young Player of the Season.

 Tottenham Hotspur

+2024–25

 On 2 July 2024, Gray signed for Premier League club Tottenham Hotspur, for an undisclosed fee, reported to be around £40m.
 On 19 August, he made his debut for the club, as a substitute, in a 1–1 draw against Leicester City in the league.
 Gray's first start for the club, wearing the shirt number 14, came in a 2–1 EFL Cup win against Coventry City on 18 September 2024.

 Throughout the 2024–25 Premier League season, Gray was frequently used as a centre-back due to an ongoing injury crisis at Tottenham; manager Ange Postecoglou praised him for his courage in taking on the challenge of playing out of position.
 Gray's first start in his favoured central midfield position did not come until 16 March 2025.
 He was selected in the squad that played the 2025 UEFA Europa League final, entering the game as a substitute, and helping Tottenham to win their first trophy for seventeen years.

+2025–26

+Gray continued to develop throughout the 2025–26 Premier League season, playing 35 games for Spurs.
+Gray won all three annual Player of the Season awards presented by Tottenham Hotspur this season.
+On 28 December 2025, he scored his first senior goal in a 1–0 win over Crystal Palace.

+2026–27

+Ahead of the 2026–27 Premier League season, Gray was named by manager Roberto De Zerbi as one of Tottenham's five captains.
+On 22 August 2026, Gray captained Tottenham in their opening day defeat to Brentford.
+In doing so, he became Tottenham's youngest ever captain, replacing a 54-year old record previously held by Steve Perryman.